I-1-0-7.Instructions for HALLEX Authors

 a Policy Instruction (see exhibit below).

-OAO staff will review the change(s) for accuracy and consistency with established standards, policies, and procedures.
+OAO designated staff will review the change(s) for accuracy and consistency with established standards, policies, and procedures.
 OAO staff will resolve discrepancies or problems with the component that originated the action item.

-Once the review is complete and the OAO Executive Director has approved the change, OAO will forward the action item to the ^HALLEX Minor Changes mailbox.
+Once the review is complete and the OAO Executive Director or delegate has approved the change, OAO will forward the action item to the ^HALLEX Minor Changes mailbox.
 The Office of PolicyNet and Program Support (OPPS) will make the necessary updates to HALLEX and publish the Policy Instruction.